BhoomiGohil/Scrimba-JS-Math-Examples-and-Concepts/README.md

-# Practice Time
+# Math Operations

-This project is a JavaScript application designed for practicing and improving your coding skills, developed as part of the Scrimba JavaScript course.
-It serves as a hands-on tool for experimenting with JavaScript concepts in a practical manner.
+This project is a simple web application that performs basic mathematical operations such as addition, subtraction, multiplication, and division.
+Developed as part of the Scrimba course, it provides a user-friendly interface to explore fundamental arithmetic concepts.

 ## Features

-- Interactive coding environment
+- Basic arithmetic operations: addition, subtraction, multiplication, and division
-- Real-time feedback on code execution
+- User-friendly interface with clear input and output sections
-- Examples of JavaScript concepts for practice
+- Instant calculation feedback for user inputs

 ## Technologies Used